Alaskans Living Independently (ALI) Medicaid Waiver: An Alternative to Nursing Home Care

 When persons have income over the limits, Miller Trusts, also called Qualified Income Trusts, can help.
 Specific to Alaska, they are called Irrevocable Income Trusts.
 “Excess” income is deposited into the trust, no longer counting as income.

-When persons have assets over the limits, Irrevocable Funeral Trusts (IFTs) are an option.
+When persons have assets over the limit, Irrevocable Funeral Trusts (IFTs) are an option.
 IFTs are pre-paid funeral and burial expense trusts that Medicaid does not count as assets.
-Medicaid Asset Protection Trusts (MAPTs), which must be implemented well in advance of the need for care, are trusts that protect assets from both Medicaid and Medicaid’s Estate Recovery Program.
-Persons who do not have a significant amount of excess assets might consider “spending down” countable assets on ones that are exempt.
+Medicaid Asset Protection Trusts (MAPTs), which must be implemented well in advance of the need for care, are another option.
+MAPTs protect assets from both Medicaid and Medicaid’s Estate Recovery Program.
+For persons who do not have a significant amount of excess assets, “spending down” countable assets on ones that are exempt might be a good option.
 Examples include purchasing household furnishings, appliances, and clothing.
 There are additional planning strategies available when the applicant has assets exceeding the limit.

 How to Apply for the Alaskans Living Independently (ALI) Medicaid Waiver